slatedocs/slate/source/includes/_resourcedefns.md

 **JSONPath**: `/PhysicalPorts/(array index)/Status/HealthRollUp` (read only enumeration)

-Indicates the overall health state of this resource and its dependent resources.
+This represents the overall health state from the view of this resource.

 **Defined values**:

+* `null`:  the value is temporarily unavailable

 * `OK`